dev-cetera/pub.dev_package_workflow/_README.md

 # Workflow for Managing Pub.dev Packages

+## Workflows

+**This repository contains GitHub Actions workflows that simplify the management of your pub.dev packages:**

-This workflow automatically updates the CHANGELOG.md, formats the Dart code, and applies Dart fixes with each commit.
-Additionally, it automates the publication of your package to pub.dev whenever a GitHub release is created.
+- The `prepare.yaml` workflow triggers on every push to the main branch.
+It automatically updates the CHANGELOG.md, formats the Dart code, and applies Dart fixes with each push.
+- The `publish.yaml` workflow activates upon the creation of a new release, automatically handling the package's publication to pub.dev.

 ## Setup Instructions